zbraniecki/l20n.js/docs/gecko.rst

     <p data-l10n-id="warning-message" data-l10n-bundle="new-tab"></p>

-Notice that you don't have to put the text content in the HTML anymore (you still can if you want to).
+Notice that you don't have to put the text content in the DOM anymore (you still can if you want to).
 All content lives in the localization resources.

 Use the `data-l10n-args` attribute to pass additional data into translations